Who we are…

 Caseworker

-It has been a great pleasure and honour to work for RAMA.
-A wonderful organisation with compassionate & dedicated staff who do so much good for so many people.
+Colm feels honoured to work for RAMA: a wonderful organisation with compassionate and dedicated staff who do so much good for so many people.

 Joyce McIntyre